codingMustache/codingMustache/README.md

 ## Joke of the Day

-Got a new suit recently made entirely of living plants.
-I wasn’t sure at first, but it’s grown on me
+Me and my mates are in a band called Duvet.
+We're a cover band.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+How many cores does the Intel i7-6950X have?
- 1. Kibibyte
+ 1. 10
- 2. Kelobyte
+ 2. 4
- 3. Kilobyte
+ 3. 8
- 4. Kylobyte
+ 4. 12

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  10
 </details>